 Weight Limit and Size

 All of the one man pontoon boats we came across had a maximum weight capacity between 300 and 400 pounds.
-With room for just one passenger, these copious weight limits invite passengers to bring along large amounts of equipment and, perhaps, even a cooler of beer.
+With room for just one passenger, these copious weight limits invite passengers to bring along large amounts of equipment such as a fishing backpack and, perhaps, even a cooler of beer.

 Keep in mind that pontoons range in length from 6 to 9 feet.
 It’s important to choose a pontoon that can accommodate your body size without feeling cramped.
 Keep in mind that most pontoons have adjustable seats and footrests.